 Balancing the objectives of operations for on-time delivery, volume, and quality with those of maintenance for asset availability, longevity, and reliability requires sharing information and harmonizing these objectives with the goals of the enterprise.
 New information technologies provide functionality to intensify cross-functional collaboration, business process improvements, and higher levels of performance to achieve asset performance management excellence.

 The ability to interact with equipment – like a variety of devices on a single site, or widely dispersed machines – presents new opportunities for industrial companies, utilities, and equipment suppliers.
 These networks provide a new “connected ecosystem” of equipment manufacturers, systems integrators, and end users.
 Some manufacturers and utilities have begun adopting these technologies.

-Those attending this ALM program will learn what was successful, and gain insights into what is next.
+Those attending this Asset Performance Management program will learn what was successful, and gain insights into what is next.
 The objective is to make fact-based decisions using reliable information that aligns with the organization’s objectives.
-An ALM strategy helps ensure the best possible returns on capital investments over the lifecycle of the asset.
+An APM strategy helps ensure the best possible returns on capital investments over the lifecycle of the asset.
 If you are involved in operations, maintenance, or industrial IT, you will want to attend these program sessions.

 We have entered a period of intense innovation in industrial automation.
 In the areas of high value-added manufacturing there is growing global competition.
 Countries with developed economies want to maintain and grow their existing competitive advantages and support their exporting industries.
 Countries with developing economies want to improve their competitiveness as well.